Chaodiscipline/Course-Experiments/README.md

-# These are course experiments of the first term in school of computer.
+# course experiments of studying in AI